Published: February 20, 2024 | Last Updated: September 26, 2025

 Meta-commentary

-Some films and shows use sardonic humor to comment on themselves or their genres.
+Some movies and shows use sardonic humor to get super meta, poking fun at themselves and their genres.

 Situational Irony